Daniel-KM/UpgradeToOmekaS/README.md

 process.

 The plugin has been tested from v2.3.1, but it probably works with Omeka v2.2.2.
 Just change the setting in plugin.ini to try it.
+Nevertheless, it’s always recommended to upgrade the core, all the plugins and the theme to the last version.

 You may need to upgrade your plugins to the current version.
-Only enabled and up-to-date plugins are processed.
+Only enabled and managed plugins are processed.

-There will be no update of this plugin for a version of Omeka S after the first one, because Omeka S manages its own upgrades and migrations processes.
-But there will be update for new versions of Omeka Classic and integration of processors for plugins.

 Usage